Lost-Outpost/sovngarde/GAMEPLAY.md

   > :video_game: To begin, talk to Marcus in Helgen 4 days after the quest "Unbound" has been completed (but you must enter Whiterun first to enable the NPCs)

+- [Konahrik's Accoutrements](https://www.nexusmods.com/skyrimspecialedition/mods/22206) - Make encounters with the named Dragon Priests a more challenging and rewarding experience

+  > :video_game: To begin, either a) read The Dragon Forge book or b) enter dungeon Revakheim (accessed via a cave atop the mountain north of Anga's Mill, near Windhelm)

 - [Moon and Star](https://www.nexusmods.com/skyrimspecialedition/mods/4301) - Investigate a mysterious powerful individual in skyrim.
 There may be more to this individual than it seems.

   > :video_game: To begin, a courier should give you a letter to start the quest.
 Otherwise, you can go to the Sleeping Giant Inn in Riverwood and find the quest giver on your own.